IRLL/HIPPO_Gym/README.md

 Of course, we always have the option to refresh the page and retry again with no loss.

-## mountaincar-example
+## Mountain Car Example

 Let's get started on an example of using OpenAI's Mountain Car Environment with HippoGym provided by [Callie Muslimani](https://apps.ualberta.ca/directory/person/musliman).

-If you navigate the `trial.py` file, we will see its already configured to run mountain car.
-Here is how you can run it.
+If we navigate to the `trial.py` file, we will see its already configured to run Mountain Car.
+Here is how we can run it:

-### Step-by-step Instructions
+#### Step-by-step Instructions

 1. **Clone the Repository**
     ```bash